vshkodin/python-pytest-playwright-githubActions/README.md

-# python-playwright-githubActions
+# python-pytest-playwright-githubActions
-Simple example of using Python, Playwright, and GitHub Actions
+Simple example of using Python, Pytest, Playwright, and GitHub Actions